Khao Sok National Park: Everything You Need to Know + Avoid the Crowds [2025]

 What is Khao Sok National Park

-Khao Sok National Park is a massive, ancient rainforest in Southern Thailand—some say it’s even the oldest jungle on Earth!
-It stretches over 3,600 square kilometers, full of unspoiled wilderness, refreshing waterfalls, and diverse wildlife (wild elephants!).
+Khao Sok National Park is a massive, ancient rainforest in Southern Thailand — older than the Amazon, and some even say the oldest jungle on Earth.
+Spanning over 739 square kilometers, it’s full of unspoiled wilderness, waterfalls to cool off in, and wildlife like hornbills, civet cats, and even wild elephants if you’re lucky.

 Is it Worth Going

 YES!
-Khao Sok National Park is worth it!
-Amazing views, diverse landscapes, unique accommodation options and tons of time in nature.
+Khao Sok National Park is 100% worth it.
+With amazing views, diverse landscapes, unique stays like floating bungalows and treehouses, and tons of time out in nature, it’s unlike anywhere else in Thailand, or even Southeast Asia.

-Thought it's IG-worthy, it still has a very authentic vibe.
-The locals here are also some of the friendliest we've met in our travels in Thailand.
+From jungle hikes to boat trips on Cheow Lan Lake, every corner feels magical.
+Though it’s IG-worthy, it still has an authentic vibe (for now!).
+And the locals here are some of the friendliest we’ve met on our travels in Thailand!

 Who is it For